May is Ehlers-Danlos Awareness Month which got me thinking about when we were first given the diagnosis and how far we come since that day.

 The Ehlers-Danlos syndromes are unexpected because they are rare; they remain misdiagnosed or under-diagnosed, and we hope to improve awareness and understanding of EDS, HSD, and all of their related disorders.

-Hemp-Ology Hemp CBD Oil has been life changing for my family of zebras.
+Ology Essentials Hemp CBD Oil has been life changing for my family of zebras.
 I went from taking 6-8 OTC anti-inflammatory pills per day, plus the occasion prescription pain reliever during nights of pain-somnia, to having taken only two Advil in the entire year of 2018.
 Fifty years of injuries and degradation of connective tissues seemed to be catching up to every joint in my body and some organs.
 It all became manageable in November 2017 when I tested out Hemp CBD Oil and added it to the essential oils I already used.
+Ology Essentials is a proud supporter of The Ehler’s Danlos Society.

 For people with EDS the cannabinoids in Hemp CBD react with the cannabinoid receptors located throughout the body and brain for pain relief and inflammation reduction.
 Both topical and internal us of Hemp CBD Oil has been shown to be helpful for those with EDS.
 Studies have shown that cannabinoids are associated with a reduction in pain levels for EDS, as well as effectiveness for improving function and quality of life [Ware et al.].